Resilient

 AI Resilience Report forPhlebotomists

-Phlebotomists are somewhat more resilient to AI impacts than most occupations, according to our analysis of 6 sources.
+Phlebotomists are more resilient to AI impacts than most occupations, according to our analysis of 6 sources.

 Learn more about how you can thrive in this position